jgrip/c128-keyboard/README.md

 This has not yet been fully tested however the initial prototype works fine electrically.

+**Note: Pinout is not the same as on the original keyboard** The pinout has been changed to match the one on the Commodore 128CR PCB, which will also be present on the yet to be released C128 Neo revision 4 board.

 ## Todo:
 - Validate the locking key functionality
 - Mechanical fit is not yet tested